Efficient and practical Hamiltonian simulation from time-dependent product formulas: Circuit details for numerical implementations

 For \citeauthor{Omelyan_2002_optimized}'s optimised small $A$ formula we have $\Lambda=3$ with $h_1 = H_{\mathrm{int}}$, $h_2 = \alpha h_{\mathrm{hop}}^{\mathrm{even}}$, and $h_3 = \alpha h_{\mathrm{hop}}^{\mathrm{odd}}$ (see \cref{app:subsubsec:1D_FermiHubbard}).
 In contrast to the previous cases, here $H_0$ can be implemented with one layer of arbitrary 2-qubit gates.
 Hence, the overall arbitrary 2-qubit gate cost to implement $N$ layers of \cref{app:eq:omelyan_gen} is $16N + 1$ (corresponding to $32N+2$ layers of CNOT gates).
 Note that, to obtain this number, one needs to merge the last term $e^{-id_4H_{\mathrm{int}}t}$ of the $i$th Trotter layer with the first term $e^{-ic_1H_{\mathrm{int}}t}$ of the $(i+1)$st layer.

 Finally, there are some additional considerations to obtain the 2-qubit gate depth for \THR formulas.
 In this case, $H_0$ is not a single-qubit Hamiltonian and implementing $e^{\pm i H_0 t}$ requires $\mathcal{N}'_0 = 1$ layer of arbitrary 2-qubit gates (corresponding to 2 layers of CNOT gates).
 As shown in \cref{fig:FH_THR}, each of the $K=2$ \THR partitions $[H_0 + H^{\mathrm{even/odd}}]$ consist of terms acting on four qubits and implementing $e^{-i (H_0 + H^{\mathrm{even/odd}}) t}$ requires 3 layers of arbitrary 2-qubit gates (and 6 layers of CNOT gates).
 Hence, $\mathcal{N}'_1 = 3$.
 The overall arbitrary 2-qubit (CNOT) gate depth can be computed by taking into account both these facts.
-For instance, $N>1$ Trotter 2 layers can be implemented with arbitrary 2-qubit gate depth $[(2K-2)\mathcal{N}'_1 + 2\mathcal{N}'_0)]N + \mathcal{N}'_1 = 8N + 3$.
+For instance, $N>1$ layers of the second-order THRIFT formula can be implemented with arbitrary 2-qubit gate depth $[(2K-2)\mathcal{N}'_1 + 2\mathcal{N}'_0)]N + \mathcal{N}'_1 = 8N + 3$.